PoLAR-Hub/polarhub/_core_projects/amnh-climate-courses.md

 plans are teacher tested and ready to use in the classroom.

 The AMNH course for teachers is offered several times throughout the year.
-For more information, and to register, visit the [AMNH Climate Change course](http://www.amnh.org/learn/climate?utm_medium=email&utm_campaign=Sept%2013&utm_content=Sept%2013+Preview+CID_70981ac7a42c2c1780e8de1e45aeec9d&utm_source=Email%20marketing%20software&utm_term=online%20course%20about%20climate%20change)webpage.
+For more information, and to register, visit the [AMNH Climate Change course](http://www.amnh.org/learn/climate?utm_medium=email&utm_campaign=Sept%2013&utm_content=Sept%2013+Preview+CID_70981ac7a42c2c1780e8de1e45aeec9d&utm_source=Email%20marketing%20software&utm_term=online%20course%20about%20climate%20change) webpage.

 **Stipends are available!**  We are looking for 100 science teachers to participate in our Seminars on Science Climate Change program.
 Each